intro2ddsp/intro2ddsp.github.io/synths/harmonic_results.md

 **So what's the solution?** Ideally, we would let the optimizer pick the correct frequencies for our partials.
 But, if you recall from [earlier](sinusoidal-optimizing-challenge), this is a challenging, non-convex problem.

-Recent progress in frequency estimation using gradient descent could be a promising direction for this problem {cite:p}`hayes2023sinusoidal`.
+Recent work has begun to tackle this problem.
+{cite:t}`hayes2023sinusoidal` proposed a surrogate approach for frequency estimation using gradient descent, which may enable direct optimization of non-harmonic sinusoidal frequencies.
+{cite:t}`diaz_rigid-body_2022` learned to model non-harmonic partials of rigid-body percussion sounds differentiably using banks of IIR resonators.
-Alternatively, estimation of non-harmonic partials can be offloaded to a pre-processing step, as was the case in {cite:p}`shier2023differentiable`.
+Alternatively, estimation of non-harmonic partials can be offloaded to a pre-processing step, as was the case in the hybrid drum synthesis method proposed by {cite:t}`shier2023differentiable`.

 ## Summary
 This concludes our implementation and exploration of a differentiable harmonic synthesizer.